 Why elope in Seward, Alaska?

-Adventure runs rampant through the streets of Seward.
+Opportunities to explore and create your own adventure runs rampant through the streets of Seward.
 The possibilities are truly endless and there is an activity…ahem, activitiessss… for all skill levels and age groups.
 A few options for fun include:

 - Deep sea fishing for world-famous halibut or salmon (I recommend Pro-Fish-N-Sea Charters)